mabel-dev/opteryx/docs/03 SQL Reference/01 Introduction.md

 ## Overview

 This page provides an overview of how to perform simple operations in SQL.
 This tutorial is only intended to give you an introduction and is not a complete tutorial on SQL.
-This tutorial is adapted from the [DuckDB](https://duckdb.org/docs/sql/introduction) tutorial.
+This tutorial is reworked from the [DuckDB](https://duckdb.org/docs/sql/introduction) tutorial.

 ## Concepts